johnrpenner/peaBrain/README.md

-peaBrain 8 ©2024 by John Roland Penner peaBrain is a UCI Chess Engine written in Swift for macOS
+peaBrain 8 ©2024 by John Roland Penner peaBrain 8 is a Human Created UCI Chess Engine written in Swift for macOS
-released: July 15, 2024
+released: July 15, 2024 • toronto island

 peaBrain 8 is the UCI version of the engine used in my commercial Chess Meister product for the iPhone. it provides a simple pedagogical chess engine written in Swift which should be easily comprehensible to anyone interested in getting started with chess programming.
-It can be played in any UCI compatible Chess GUI application like HIARCS.
+It can be played in any UCI compatible Chess GUI application like HIARCSor peaBoard for macOS.

 peaBrain uses a classic Shannon type MiniMax search with Quiescence extensions and Alpha-Beta pruning, SAN Notation, and is written to support Fischer games